CodingGagan/markdown_test/apis/monitoring-apis/allocation-trends-api.md

 ## Using the `names` parameter

 `names` is a mandatory parameter which determines the sequence of items returned, based on whatever the query is aggregating by.
 For example, when using `aggregate=namespace`, the user should provide a comma-separated list of all namespaces they wish to see trend values for in this category.
-In this case, they should provide `names=kubecost,aggregator,kube-system...` to receive a list of trend values for all provided namespaces as ordered.
+In this case, they should provide `names=nOps,aggregator,kube-system...` to receive a list of trend values for all provided namespaces as ordered.
 If the user does not provide a value for `aggregate`, they must still use the names parameter to list all line items requested.

 ## Viewing trend percentages in the UI

-Trend values are converted into percentages in the Kubecost Allocations page, calculated based on your current query.
+Trend values are converted into percentages in the nOps Allocations page, calculated based on your current query.
 Trends will be presented in the rightmost column, next to your Total cost.
 The `window` parameter is determined by your selected date range in the top right of the page.
 The default is Last 7 days (`window=7d`).
 The equation `value*100` is used to provide percentages.

 ![Total cost column](/.gitbook/assets/total-cost.png)